hpe-storage/scod/docs/partners/vmware/index.md

 ![Click Finish](img/profile7.png)

-Now that we have configured a Storage Policy, we can proceed with the deployment of the vSphere CSI Driver.
+Now that we have configured a Storage Policy, we can proceed with the deployment of the vSphere CSI driver.

 #### Install the vSphere Cloud Provider Interface (CPI)